featureform/featureform/docs/quickstart-docker.md

 transactions = postgres.register_table(
     name="transactions",
-    description="Fraud Dataset From Kaggle",
     table="Transactions",  # This is the table's name in Postgres )

 @postgres.sql_transformation()
 def average_user_transaction():
-    """the average transaction amount for a user """ return "SELECT CustomerID as user_id, avg(TransactionAmount) " \
+    return "SELECT CustomerID as user_id, avg(TransactionAmount) " \
            "as avg_transaction_amt from {{transactions.default}} GROUP BY user_id"
 ```